By David Davies

 Rules of Flight for private/hobby use: Restricted Visual Line-of-sight (R-VLOS) which means an operation within 500m of the remote pilot and below the height of the highest obstacle within 300m of the RPA, in which the remote pliot maintains direct unaided visual contact with the RPA to manage its flight and meet separation and collision avoidance responsibilities.

 NOTE: Insurance companies will only insure your drone inflight if you have your RPL!
-For more information on drone insurance please contact us email@example.com
+For more information, pricing and quotes on South African drone insurance please fill in the form at www.droneinsurance.co.za.

 Note: Getting your Remote Pilots License (RPL) does not entitle you to operate commercially just yet.
 It's the first step forward in developing a licensed drone pilot with the right knowledge, flight skills and most importantly understanding the safety elements involved when flying within manned airspace.